Skip to Content

 How to pick ghost peppers

-Our method for harvesting peppers is a simple one.
-Remove the peppers with your hands, careful not to damage the plant.
+Our method for harvesting ghost peppers is simple: Remove the peppers with your hands, careful not to damage the plant.
 We find that an upwards motion works well to get a clean ‘pop’ as the pepper is removed.

 Another option for harvesting ghost peppers is to use sharp scissors or pruning shears.
 Simply cut the pepper’s stem about halfway up, being careful not to nick the plant’s branches or leaves.